Borjabor/BlogWebsiteFlask/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the application: `flask run`

+## Environment Variables
+Some variables are shown in the code for ease of testing, but for security reasons they should be made hidden by use of environment variables
+* SECRET KEY
+* Maintainer user credentials:
+    + Email
+    + Password

 ## API Endpoints

 * `GET /posts`: Retrieve a list of all posts